Make the list before you fix anything

 The build context is a tax on every image.

 In early June the ask was Docker build speed.
-When you run a Docker build, the first thing Docker does is collect the "build context."
-It walks the folder you point the build at and ships everything in that folder to the build engine.
-This happens before a single instruction in your Dockerfile runs.
-If the folder holds 9GB, every build starts by hauling 9GB, whether the image needs those files or not.
+Docker starts by collecting the "build context."
+It walks the folder you gave it and sends everything there to the build engine before one Dockerfile instruction runs.
+Point it at a 9GB folder and every build starts by hauling 9GB, even when the image doesn't need those files.

 The local context held about 8.9GB.
-As more development work moved into automated agent workflows, the repository accumulated output faster than the assumptions around the root build context were revisited.
-The build kept carrying all of it.
+As more development moved into automated agent workflows, output accumulated faster than anyone revisited the assumptions behind the root build context.
+Every build carried that output along.

 You can find this without running a build.

-The dry-run probes also made the pattern clear.
-The broad root context still moved much more data than builds rooted in smaller directories.
+The dry-run probes made the pattern hard to miss.
+The broad root context moved much more data than builds rooted in smaller directories.
 Same repository, different starting point.
-The difference was what each build could see before the first build step ran.
+Each build paid for everything it could see before its first step ran.

 A build rooted at a small directory pays a small tax.
 A build rooted at the repo root pays for everything.